z27833009/GPT-Vis/bindings/dify-plugin-visualization/README.md

 # Dify Plugin Visualization

 A Dify Plugin Visualization Tools for generating charts using [AntV](https://github.com/antvis/).
+You can also use it with [mcp-server-chart](https://github.com/antvis/mcp-server-chart).

 ## ✨ Features